-Start → All Programs → Rensselaer → Mobil Studio Desktop → Mobil Studio Desktop
+$Start \rightarrow All Programs \rightarrow Rensselaer \rightarrow Mobil Studio Desktop \rightarrow Mobil Studio Desktop$

-- 4) Start the Function Generator.
+4) Start the Function Generator.
 Set channel 1 to a 50 Hz square wave, with a 0 DC offset and peak to peak value of 2.0 volts.
 Set channel 2 to a zero output (we will not be using it).
-Use the push pin to minimize the function generator once it is set. - 5) Start the Oscilloscope.
+Use the push pin to minimize the function generator once it is set.

+5) Start the Oscilloscope.
 Set channels 1 and 2 to 500 mV/div and to DC coupling.
 Set the input on channel 1 to A1-Diff (this measures the voltage across the capacitor, or the difference between A1+ and A1-), and the input on channel 2 to AWG1 (the signal being generated).
-Be sure to Enable both of the channels. - 6) Locate the right hand panel with the word Trigger at the top.
+Be sure to Enable both of the channels.

+6) Locate the right hand panel with the word Trigger at the top.
 Set the Mode to Normal and the Source to Ch2.
 On the left edge of the oscilloscope you will see a short segment of a red line.
 Hover the cursor over the line until you see a line across the screen, this is the triggering threshold.
 It needs to be in the middle of a well defined signal (such as channel 2).
 If your oscilloscope does not seem to be able to lock onto a signal, be sure to check your triggering level.
-(You may also want to play with changing the trigger to the Falling or Rising edge of a signal). - 7) Lower down in the same column you will find controls for the Horizontal scaling.
-In this panel set the Time/Div to 2.00 ms and the Mode to Y-T. - 8) Start the system, by clicking on the Start/Stop button in the lower left of the screen.
+(You may also want to play with changing the trigger to the Falling or Rising edge of a signal).

+7) Lower down in the same column you will find controls for the Horizontal scaling.
+In this panel set the Time/Div to 2.00 ms and the Mode to Y-T.

+8) Start the system, by clicking on the Start/Stop button in the lower left of the screen.
 You should get a scope that looks more or less like the following: a capacitor changing and then discharging repeatedly.
+Note that your screen may not look exactly like this, depending on where the triggering occurs.
+For example, your signal may start high and then go low.

-- 9) Next we want to make measurements on our signal.
+9) Next we want to make measurements on our signal.
 On the right panel, Enable the cursors.
 We will be making measurements on channel 1, so you will need to find the green cursors.
 You may find them in the middle of the screen, or lurking just at the edges.
 The measurements are taken from the location of the special symbols on the cursors.
-See the bottom of the cursor panel for the shape of these symbols. - 10) Align one of the cursors at the top of your output signal, and the other at the bottom of your output signal.
+See the bottom of the cursor panel for the shape of these symbols.

+10) Align one of the cursors at the top of your output signal, and the other at the bottom of your output signal.
 The difference of these two cursors will be displayed in the Cursors panel (under Delta).
 The output signal should be around 2 volts peak to peak.
-Let's assume you measured the peak to peak value as Δ , so we have ch1_high ch1_low = Δ Then align one of the cursors at an amplitude of ch1_low + 0.1 Δ , and the other at an amplitude of ch1_high 0.1 Δ , this will give us a measure from 10% to 90% of the signal.
+Let's assume you measured the peak to peak value as $\Delta$ , so we have $ch1\high - ch1\low = \Delta$ Then align one of the cursors at an amplitude of $ch1\low + 0.1\Delta$ , and the other at an amplitude of $ch1\high - 0.1\Delta$ , this will give us a measure from 10% to 90% of the signal.
 Now look again at the Delta for this signal, but look at the absolute value of the time difference.
-This should be the rise time, t_r .
+This should be the rise time, $t_r$ .
 Using this rise time, compute the time constant using the formula